geeknik/my-awesome-stars/README.md

 - [marly-ai/marly](https://github.com/marly-ai/marly) - Context-aware structured outputs.
 Search your documents or the web for specific data and get it back in JSON or Markdown.
 - [Trivulzianus/BugGPT](https://github.com/Trivulzianus/BugGPT) - OpenAI o1 advanced reasoning powered vulnerable web page generator for testing and educational purposes
 - [Clevrr-AI/Clevrr-Computer](https://github.com/Clevrr-AI/Clevrr-Computer) - An open-source implementation of Anthropic's Computer Use to perform basic tasks using AI Agents.
-- [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a realtime conversational AI agent powered by TEN.
-It seamlessly integrates the OpenAI Realtime API, RTC capabilities, and advanced features like weather updates, web search, computer vis
+- [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational AI powered by the TEN, integrating Gemini 2.0 Live, OpenAI Realtime, RTC, and more.
+It delivers real-time capabilities to see, hear, and speak, while being fully compatib
 - [nullenc0de/misconfigmate](https://github.com/nullenc0de/misconfigmate) - This tool builds upon their excellent research and service templates while adding additional features and improvements.
 - [mandatoryprogrammer/xcname](https://github.com/mandatoryprogrammer/xcname) - A tool for enumerating expired domains in CNAME records
 - [samyk/rflasermic](https://github.com/samyk/rflasermic) - RF-modulated high fidelity laser microphone and keystroke sniffer